eugene-babichenko/fixit/README.md

 Logging is implemented via `env_logger`.
 Please refer to its [documentation][env-logger] to see how to configure the logs.

+## Quick fixes

+### Software with quick fixes

+Terminal multiplexers:

+- tmux
+- Zellij

+Teminal emulators:

+- iTerm
+- kitty
+- Wezterm
+- Terminal.app

+### A note for `kitty` users

+You don't need to do this, if you use a terminal multiplexer inside `kitty`.

+This is optional, but without this `fixit` will fall back to just re-running the command, which is going to be slower.

+To make quick completions work, you need to enable [remote control][kitty-remote].
+This is recommended, because this application uses `kitty @ get-text` to retrieve the command output.
+For the best performance and stability you are advised to set up [shell integration][kitty-sh-i].

 ## Available rules